UPDATED: June 1, 2020

 There are many inaccuracies making their rounds on social media/online regarding blood donation and COVID-19.
 Stay informed by staying up to date on information released from credible sources ONLY.
 Links to credible resources are included within this page.

-- ConnectLife will now begin accepting walk-ins on a limited basis although appointments are encouraged.
-This allows us to space out all donors at all blood drives, blood centers, and the ConnectLife bus to practice social distancing.
+- ConnectLife will begin accepting walk-ins on a limited basis.
+Although, appointments are encouraged.
+This allows us to space out all blood donors at all blood drives, blood centers, and the ConnectLife bus to practice social distancing.

 - ConnectLife's Eastern Hills Blood Donation Center is moving to ConnectLife headquarters - effective immediately.
 All donors that have made appointments at our Eastern Hills location please report to 4444 Bryant and Stratton Way, Williamsville, NY 14221.

 - Before you come in to donate or consider making an appointment please read through our FAQs on blood donation safety, disinfecting of our facilities, wearing your mask when donating, etc. (Scroll down for FAQs)

 - NEW 5/19: As WNY reopens local blood supply is once again threatened.

 Did you know that all the blood collected at beginning of the COVID-19 pandemic has already been sent to our local hospitals?
 As Western New York reopens again, ConnectLife is looking to our community for help again.
 Western New York patients and hospitals need blood donors continuously.
 The need is quickly increasing.

 ALL blood types are needed right now in Western New York.